Pillar Page Examples: Two Real Topic Clusters

 What does pillar page mean in SEO?

 In SEO, a pillar page means the foundational content hub of a topic cluster strategy.
-It targets a broad, high-volume keyword and links bidirectionally to cluster content pages — each targeting a related long-tail keyword.
-This architecture signals topical authority to Google, improves internal linking structure, and makes it easier for search engines to identify your site as a comprehensive, authoritative source on a given subject.
+It targets a broad, high-level keyword and links bidirectionally to cluster content pages — each targeting a related long-tail keyword.
+This architecture signals topical authority to Google, improves internal linking structure, and makes it easier for search engines to identify your site as a comprehensive source on a given subject.

 What are the types of pillar pages?